HackerHub-ucdavis/FP_Workshop/README.md

 Make a interesting and useful function library based on `foldr`.
 * you may only use `foldr` and operators in haskell Prelude
 * once you make the first two functions with `foldr`, you can start composing them to get new functions
 * To Submit, fork this repository, write your name and email on top of `README.md`.
+  * write your library in `MyLibrary.hs`
+  * create and write a documentation `doc.md` for your library.
+  * To test your functions, use the interactive shell `ghci MyLibrary.hs`
-Submit a pull request when finished.
+  * Submit a pull request to this repo when finished.

 <!-- slide -->